How Pluto Works

 User Workflow

-• In the Write phase, users rely on the SDK to develop their applications.
-In the code, users define the resource variables they need.
+phase, users rely on the SDK to develop their applications.
+In the code, users define the resource variables they need. - In the

-• In the Test phase, Pluto provides the capability to perform unit testing in both simulated and real environments.
+phase, Pluto provides the capability to perform unit testing in both simulated and real environments.
 Users can choose according to the development stage.
 Testing in a real environment ensures the consistency between the test environment and the production environment, allowing for the discovery of potential issues before deployment.
-Testing in a simulated environment avoids the time-consuming process of testing in a real environment and quickly verifies the correctness of the business logic.
+Testing in a simulated environment avoids the time-consuming process of testing in a real environment and quickly verifies the correctness of the business logic. - In the

 Engine Workflow